Skills reference #

 Sourceworkflow/datasheet-to-test.md

-PhasesParse datasheet → save product spec → recommend instruments → create station config → generate tests → execute
+PhasesParse datasheet → save part spec → recommend instruments → create station config → generate tests → execute

 MCP tools usedlitmus_project (init, save, read), litmus_match, litmus_run, litmus_open, litmus_discover